Tolstoy's Depression and the Limits of Reason

 And, "Rational knowledge had led me to recognize that life is meaningless.
 My life came to a halt and I wanted to kill myself."

-Tolstoy's Leap of Faith and the Limits of Reason
+Tolstoy's Answer: a Leap of Faith and the Limits of Reason

 It's not hyperbole to claim that Tolstoy was saved from suicide by the humble Russian peasant or at least the idealized version he believed in.
 He realized these simple working people were not vexed by questions of meaning but instead guided by an unquestioning faith in God.
 They alone, Tolstoy felt, lived real lives of pure Christian faith.